Winter Park Chain of Lakes, Florida, USA

 - Statistics / Weather / Helpful Links

 Looking for Winter Park Chain of Lakes cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The Winter Park Chain of Lakes has been a major feature contributing to quality of life in Winter Park, Florida for well over a hundred years.
 The City of Winter Park was developed as a resort community beginning in 1885 soon after the railroad first was constructed across this East Central Florida region.
 A chain of beautiful small lakes soon became the centerpiece of the growing town.
 Past presidents often vacationed here at some of the opulent lakefront resort hotels.